bitbanditt/tech258_cloud/Azure/readme.md

 * * *Resource Group:* Acts as a container for related resources, enabling unified management and applying policies.
 * * *Resource:* Represents individual services or components deployed within Azure, each with its own configuration and access controls.

+### Azure vs AWS

+* Static IPs are default on Azure, and not on AWS.
+Meaning when stopping and restarting an instance the IP address stays the same.
+* * This is default on Azure not on AWS.
+So you have to manually make sure you free the IP when terminating instances on Azure as you are charged for IPs.
+* *Security group defaults:* By default Azure allows all internal traffic within VPC, AWS does not.
+You have to manually open these ports.
+* To create a virtual machine, a VPC (virtual private network), Disk, NIC (network interface card) etc are needed.
+In Azure you can customise these, in AWS it is done for you.